cortexlabs/cortex/docs/cluster-management/config.md

 subnet_visibility: public  # must be "public" or "private"

 # whether to include a NAT gateway with the cluster (a NAT gateway is necessary when using private subnets)
-# default value is "none" if subnet_visibility is set to "public"; "single" if subnet_visibility is set to "private"
+# default value is "none" if subnet_visibility is set to "public"; "single" if subnet_visibility is "private"
 nat_gateway: none  # must be "none", "single", and "highly_available" (one NAT gateway per availability zone)

 # whether the API load balancer should be internet-facing or internal (default: "internet-facing")
 # note: if using "internal", you must configure VPC Peering or an API Gateway VPC Link to connect to your APIs (see www.cortex.dev/guides/vpc-peering or www.cortex.dev/guides/api-gateway)
 api_load_balancer_scheme: internet-facing  # must be "internet-facing" or "internal"

-# whether the Operator load balancer should be internet-facing or internal (default: "internet-facing")
+# whether the operator load balancer should be internet-facing or internal (default: "internet-facing")
 # note: if using "internal", you must configure VPC Peering to connect your CLI to your cluster operator (see www.cortex.dev/guides/vpc-peering)
 operator_load_balancer_scheme: internet-facing  # must be "internet-facing" or "internal"